roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2247/README.md

 ### Product Background

 The **RAK2247 LPWAN Gateway Concentrator Module** is a LoRa® Concentrator module with mini-PCIe form factor based on the SX1301.
-This enables easy integration into routers and other networking equipment, adding LoRaWAN® Gateway capabilities.
+This enables easy integration into routers and other networking equipment, adding gateway capabilities.
 The module can be used in any embedded platform offering a mini-PCIe slot with an SPI or USB connection.

 Despite its small size this is an 8 channel concentrator module.
-By integrating it together with a computing core a fully fledged LoRaWAN® Gateway solution can easily be created.
+By integrating it together with a computing core a fully fledged gateway solution can easily be created.

 ### Product Features